MKV March Symposia

 Confirmed speakers include Nico Carpentier (Charles University, Czech Republic), Simon Dawes (Université de Versailles Saint-Quentin-en-Yvelines, France), Christine Geraghty (Glasgow University, UK), Joke Hermes (InHolland University, Netherlands), Annette Hill (Lund University, Sweden), and Peter Lunt (University of Leicester, UK).

-Please submit an abstract of 300 words in English by December 12th 2019 to hario.priambodhokom.luse.
-For further information please consult our website www.kom.lu.se/en/research/konferenser-och-natverkstraffar/media-and-breakdown/.
+Deadline has passed.
+For further information please consult our website https://www.kom.lu.se/en/research/konferenser-och-natverkstraffar/media-and-breakdown/ or send inquiries to hario.priambodhokom.luse.
 There is a registration fee of 850 SEK (90 Euros) that covers food and drink for the day and an evening buffet.